3underscoreN/3underscoreN.github.io/README.md

 Requires Node.js version 22.14 and npm 11.2.0.

 # Note:
-This website follows a cowboy development process.
+This website follows the cowboy development process.
 Do expect frequent updates and random bugs here and there.

 # Credits